apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PodSelectionStrategy specifies the strategy to select when multiple pods are<br />selected for backup target.<br />Valid values are:<br />- Any: select any one pod that match the labelsSelector.<br />- All: select all pods that match the labelsSelector.</p><br />
+<p>Specifies the PodSelectionStrategy to use when multiple pods are<br />selected for the backup target.<br />Valid values are:<br />- Any: Selects any one pod that matches the labelsSelector.<br />- All: Selects all pods that match the labelsSelector.</p><br />
 </td>
 </tr>
 <tr>